Case (policy debate)

-In debate, which is a form of argument competition, a case, sometimes known as plan, is a textual advocacy presented, in form of speech, by the Pro team as a normative or "should" statement; it is generally presented in the First Pro Constructive (1AC).
+In policy debate, a case (also known as a plan) is a textual advocacy presented, in form of speech, by the Pro team as a normative or "should" statement; it is generally presented in the First Pro Constructive (1AC).
 A case will often include either the resolution or a rephrasing of it.

 The case is the advocacy established by the Pro in the First affirmative constructive speech, often constructed around the support of a policy recommendation known as the affirmative plan.
 While the 1AC defines the parameters for the bulk of an affirmative's argument, the term "case" can be used to cover the entirety of the affirmative argument more broadly, referring, for instance, to additional advantages, counter-arguments, or rebuttal evidence that might be introduced in later speeches (if at all).

-The Structure of the Case
+Structure

 The case is a form of on-topic debate and can also be referred to as C if done in the standard way C is a very effective way to win a case.
 The case is generally organized into sections called "observations" or "contentions", with advantages attached to the link or link break.